Small grants program

 Oswego, NY 13126

-Five grants were awarded for 2015.
+Eight grants were awarded for 2016.
 The projects supported are:

-- Host-Parasite Coevolution and the Parasite Spillover and Spillback Hypotheses.
-Andrew McElwain, Biological Science, SUNY Oswego
+- Host-Parasite Coevolution and the Parasite Spillover and Spillback Hypotheses: Final Report.
+Andrew McElwain and Jaclyn Lovell, Biological Science, SUNY Oswego

 - Drosophila suzukii gut microbiota study.
 Peter Newell, Biological Science, SUNY Oswego

 - Quantifying strands of ash (Fraxinus spp.) in anticipation of the arrival of the Emerald Ash Borer (Agrilus planipennis) and subsequent forest succession.
 Phillip Perriello, Biological Science, SUNY Oswego

 - Vasohibin 1 acts as a negative regulator of angiogenesis during turtle embryogenesis.
 Poongodi Geetha-Loganathani, Biological Science, SUNY Oswego